 That little one wasn't taught how to be present with emotions, how to gently feel and allow the sensations in the body with unconditional love.
 In fact, most of us were taught that our emotions are bad and that there was something wrong with us for feeling what we were feeling, that our sensitivity was in fact a sign of weakness and that we should hide it and 'be strong.'
 And so feelings were repressed and emotional traumas were born.

 Different nervous systems respond to these emotional traumas in different ways.
-Some shut down and became numb, some put up walls of protection around the heart and most develop coping mechanisms, behaviours which allow us to keep on surviving despite the agony we feel.
+Some shut down and became numb, some put up walls of protection around the heart and most develop coping mechanisms, behaviours which allow us to keep on surviving despite the agony that we feel inside, such as numbing our pain with food or other addictive substances and functioning in the world on top of repressed, unprocessed emotions.

-When we begin to mature spirituality, part of that process means meeting the emotional traumas from our past.
-We have to remember how to feel again in a healthy way.
-We have to learn how to hold gentle, unconditionally loving space for ourselves and our old pain.
+When we mature on a spiritual level part of the awakening process that we go through involves meeting and integrating the emotional traumas from our past.
+We remember how to feel again in a healthy way and we learn how to hold gentle, unconditionally loving space for ourselves and our old pain.

 So don't aim to 'half-open' to feeling in order to stay safe.
 Dive in head first.
 Let your heart be smashed into a million pieces.
 Let it be ripped and torn and broken and shredded.
 Feel the rawness and the vulnerability.
-Surrender fully, and what you will discover is that you cannot be broken.
+Surrender fully, meet everything with presence, and what you will discover is that you cannot be broken.
 What you will discover is that you cannot be hurt.
 What you will discover is the truth of who you are.
-Eternity itself. ~ Louise 💙
+Eternity itself.

 Photo credit: Caleb Woods